atanass/emailer/README.md

 3. The backend recieves the details as parameters and builds a "Request" prototype object
 4. According to the current (at run-time) active email provider, the application formats the request object and creates a body, which is applicable to the respective 3rd party email provider's API
-5. The backend sends a client request, containing the data previously received by the user and recieves a response from the provider
+5. The backend sends a client request, containing the data previously received by the user and receives a response from the provider
+6. The response from the mail provider is validated and if it contains "error" a failover is executed, switching the processing to the alternative mail provider
+7. Another request is sent, this time to the newly activated provider.
+If it fails an error message is returned to the user
 6. Message submission status is returned to the user.

+# FE validations
+The fields for sender and recipient email are bundled with syntax validation upon exiting the HTML field focus - should follow the john@foobar.com template.
+They are also "required" so that the user cannot even submit the form without values in it.

 # Technology stack choice
 I've chosen to write the back-end application in Java and have it compiled with Maven as war file, because thisway provides